Jumpscale/portal9/docs/Macros/Macros.md

 # Macros

-@ TODO: need to do includes of all pages underneith (otherwise will not showup in pdf)

-JumpScale portal comes shipped with a big variety of macros.
+JumpScale Portal comes shipped with a big variety of macros.

 The portal supports three kind of macros.

-For details how to write macros please see the [HowTo](Howto.md) section.
+For details how to write macros please see the [HowTo](/Howto.md) section.

 ## Description